wechuli/sql-for-data-science/t-sql/notes.md

 - The ISNULL function returns a specified alternative value for NULL columns and variables.
 - The NULLIF function returns NULL when a column or variable contains a specified value.
 - The COALESCE function returns the first non-NULL value in a specified list of columns or variables).

+## Removing duplicates
+- By default, the SELECT statement returns all rows.
+If mulitple rows contain the same values for every column, they are duplicated in the results.
+Using the DISTINCT keyword eliminates duplicates, ensuring that only one row for each distinct combination of column values is returned.
+- The order of rows in the result of a SELECT statement is not guaranteed unless you explicitly specify one or more columns in an ORDER BY clause.
+You can specify sort direction as ASC (the default) or DESC.
+- You can combine the ORDER BY clause with the TOP keyword to retrict the results so that they include only the top n rows (where n is the number or percentage of rows you want to return).
+- You can implement a query to retrieve a specified "page" of results by using the OFFSET and FETCH keywords with the ORDER BY clause.

+##Filtering with predicates
+- Use the WHERE clause to filter the results returned by a SELECT query based on a search condition.
+- A search condition is composed of one or more predicates.
+- Predicates include conditional operators (such as =, >, and <), IN, LIKE, and NOT.
+- You can use AND and OR to combine predicates based on Boolean logic.